 Photo by justashleigh.
 10 Interesting Junk Food Facts.
 Baked Chicken Nuggets.
 Chunks of all white meat chicken breasts coated in breadcrumbs and parmesan cheese then baked until golden.

 An easy chicken recipe your whole family will love.
 What can be more kid friendly than chicken nuggets, even the pickiest kids like them.
 Serve them with ketchup, bbq sauce or whatever you like to dip your nuggets into.
 Adults can serve them over your favorite salad for a satisfying lunch.
 Kids love finger foods or anything you can eat with toothpicks so when my daughter was young I would make her a dish of bite sized goodies she liked such as tomatoes, olives, pasta, etc. and served them with toothpicks and she always cleaned her plate!
+Once I'm in breading mode I usually make breaded zucchini sticks as well and bake them all at the same time along with some pasta and a salad for a complete meal.

+Double these for more or make half for less servings.
+Ingredients: Preheat oven to 425°.
+Put the olive oil in one bowl and the breadcrumbs, panko and parmesan cheese in another.
 The Best Chocolate Mousse of Your Life Under 5 Minutes : Cafe Fernando – Food Blog - chocolate mousse recipe - herve this - Chocolate.
 December 22nd, 2010 | Category: Chocolate Two ingredients (seriously, only chocolate and water) and five minutes later, you will be eating The Best Chocolate Mousse of Your Life.

-The most important part of the recipe is achieving the right consistency.
+I promise.
+And you don’t even need any fancy kitchen gadgets.
+Patience and a bit of elbow grease are required, but we always need those in the kitchen, right?
+This amazing discovery was made by the famous French chemist, Hervé This, who is also known as the man who unboiled an egg.
+Since the recipe has only two ingredients, it all comes down to the quality of the chocolate you use.
 The Drunken Moogle : 1 of 29.
 Easter Cupcakes.
 I watched my Grandmother’s face when she realized that I hadn’t handed her a hard boiled egg but rather a cake baked inside a real egg shell.
 Her eyes were filled with wonder and I could envision what she must have looked like as a tyke the very first time she saw a red balloon float across the sky or the the trunk of a giant elephant spewing a stream of water.
 “Crack it on the table,” I told her.
 Eggs were cracked, cupcakes were eaten, and I was perceived as a cupcake Houdini.
 Update 3/19/2012: For the basic instructions on these Easter cupcakes, keep reading.

 To see another example of them with dyed eggs and cream cheese “yolk” filling, see my latest version of these Easter cupcakes.
 I modeled my cupcakes in egg shells after Nicky’s egg shell cupcakes from Delicious Days.
 Yield: 10 large egg cupcakes What you’ll need: 9 large eggs (Only one will get used in the cake.
 To prepare the eggs: